abhishekpanigrahi1996/abhishekpanigrahi1996.github.io/_publications/2009-10-01-paper-title-number-3.md

 ---
-title: "Learning anf Generalization in RNNs"
+title: "Learning and Generalization in RNNs"
 collection: publications
 permalink: /publications/2021-05-31-Generalization
 excerpt: 'The paper is in submission at an ML conference.
 An initial manuscript has been accepted at TOPML'21.'